Hendrik44/pi-weather-app/README.md

 ![screen-ipad](/images/pi-weather-ios-ipad.png?raw=true)

 ## Found issues?
-Open an issue or create pull request and i wil merge it.
+Open an issue or create pull request and i will merge it.

 # License
 MIT License